magneticio/vamp.io/content/documentation/using-vamp/overview.md

 # Using Vamp

-Vamp has three basic entities or artefacts you can work with:
+Vamp has few basic entities or artefacts you can work with:

 -   **Breeds**: static artifacts that describe single services and their dependencies.
 -   **Blueprints**: blueprints are, well, blueprints!
 They describe how breeds work in runtime and what properties they should have.
 -   **Deployments**: running blueprints.
 You can have many of one blueprint and perform actions on them at runtime.
 Plus, you can turn any running deployment into a blueprint.
+-   **Gateways**: "stable" routing endpoint - defined by it's port (incoming) and routes (outgoing).

 > **Note**: Breeds and blueprints are static artefacts, deployment are not.
 This means any API actions on static artefacts are mostly synchronous.
 Actions on deployments are largely asychronous.